abiolaogu/tdb-fork/docs/performance/comparisons.md

 - **Cost**: Open source with lowest TCO
 - **Flexibility**: Multiple data models and query languages

-For workloads requiring high performance, advanced analytics, and AI capabilities, TDB+ is the clear choice.
+For workloads requiring high performance, advanced analytics, and AI capabilities, LumaDB is the clear choice.